billyedmoore/Language/ltsm/README.md

 ## The Model

-+ Simple RNN with a single linear layer.
++ LTSM with one layer and a single linear layer.
-+ Hidden layer is of an arbitrary size.
++ Hidden layer and cell layer are of (the same) arbitrary size.

-## Conclusion

-Performs much better than the naive linear approach, even producing something that kind of looks like words.
-If you ignore the full-stops that is.